-All students must complete 30 of their last 36 credits in residence at Chatham University.
+Transfer students must be enrolled at Chatham University for a minimum of two long terms (three semesters), must successfully complete 30 of their last 36 credits in residence, and must successfully complete more than 50% of the credits required for their major at Chatham in order to graduate from Chatham.
 In residence means taking approved Chatham University affiliated programs and courses, including approved study away and courses taken through the Pittsburgh Council on Higher Education cross registration agreement.
+Requests for exceptions to this policy must be referred to the appropriate dean.